10 Things to Do in San Diego: Best Outdoor Activities & Adventures

 Do you prefer to get around town by bicycle?
 Well, it’s one of our favorite things to do in San Diego!
 Pedaling the Bayshore Bikeway and along the Silver Stand lets you see downtown San Diego and the sleepy beach town of Coronado.
 Start near Waterfront Park in Little Italy and head south on the Pacific Coast Highway to pick up the Bayshore Bikeway.
 The trip is a flat 24 miles on a mix of bike paths and surface streets that finishes up at the Coronado Ferry Landing.
 Ferries depart every 20-30 minutes for a 15-minute ride back to either the Convention Center or Broadway Pier.

-Need a bike?
+Need a bike or a scooter?
 Check out the dockless bikes and scooters from Bird, Lime Bike, and Ofo.
 Just make sure not to abandon them in Coronado as it’s prohibited!

 Here are a few more options in San Diego where you can scoop a bike, helmet, or bike lock.
 And don’t forget lights if you plan to pedal until sunset: